apexwaves/local-ssl/README.md

 # Local-SSL
 ## Overview: Local network self signed SSL certificates
+For Raspberry Pi, Ubuntu or other Debian based linux operating systems running an apache server.

 ### 1
 Navigate to /etc/ssl and create a new localcerts folder, navigate to localcerts.